 To create a basement bar that is cohesive with the rest of the house, try using the same style of cabinetry that you have in your kitchen.
-This charming cellar bar and wine storage corner made up of elements from the Real Shaker Kitchen by deVOL Kitchens creates a polished bar space with plenty of closed and open storage for bottles and glassware.
-Homey touches like a tall plant, an antique candleabra, and a vintage French tobacco shop sign make it feel inviting.Continue to 11 of 11 below.
+This charming cellar bar and wine storage corner made up of elements from the Real Shaker Kitchen by deVOL Kitchens create a polished bar space with plenty of closed and open storage for bottles and glassware.
+Homey touches like a tall plant, an antique candelabra, and a vintage French tobacco shop sign make it feel inviting.Continue to 11 of 11 below.

 11 of 11

 Wine and Dine

 You don't need a big interior design budget to create a welcoming basement bar space at home.
 Blogger Leslie from My 100 Year Old Home uses her Waco, TX. basement wine cellar as a romantic setting for warm weather date nights with her husband in the coolest room in the house.
 While the walls are stocked with an impressive collection of bottles, to create a place to drink and dine, she DIY'd a vintage table with a riddling rack top and added seating, candles, wine glasses, and dishware.